smeredith/smeredith.github.io/_drafts/teensy-radio-interface.md

 The red "PTT" LED lights when PTT is triggered.

 I can configure the PTT method via either one of the serial ports.
-For example, to enable DTR, I send the command "ATDTRON".
+For example, to enable PTT via DTR, I send the command "ATDTRON".
 To disable it, I send "ATDTROFF".

 There is a 5 minute PTT timeout.